wartab/angular/tools/manual_api_docs/blocks/switch.md

 ## Description

 The `@switch` blocks displays content selected by one of the cases matching against the conditional expressions.
-The value of the conditional expressions is compared to the case expressions using the `===` operator.
+The value of the conditional expression is compared to the case expressions using the `===` operator.

 You may provide multiple case expressions in a single `@case` block by separating each case by `;`.